apollographql/apollo-server/docs/source/federation/entities.md

 An implementing service can add fields to an entity that's defined in another service.
 This is called **extending** the entity.

 When a service extends an entity, the entity's _originating_ service is not aware of the added fields.
-Only the _extending_ service (along with Apollo Gateway) knows about these fields.
+Only the _extending_ service (along with the gateway) knows about these fields.

-> It is invalid for more than one service to extend the same entity with the same field name.
-Each individual field of an entity must originate in exactly one service.
+> Each field of an entity should be defined in exactly one service.
+Otherwise, a schema composition error will occur.

 ### Example #1